JonathanHidalgoN/RealTimeTransactionMonitoring/docs/DEPLOYMENT.md

 ### Verify Frontend

+Get the frontend URL:

 ```bash
 cd infrastructure/environments/dev
 terraform output frontend_url
 ```

 Open the URL in your browser.
-The application should load and be able to fetch data from the API.
+You will be redirected to the login page.
+Use the credentials you created during user registration (via the API `/api/v2/auth/register` endpoint) to login and access the dashboard.